Mapping MLIS Core Courses to PLOs

 Mapping MLIS PLOs to Core Courses and Capping ePortfolio

-Program Level Learning Outcomes:
+Program Level Learning Outcomes

-- Evince complex and ethical awareness of major issues, research, trends, and dilemmas in library and information studies.
+- Evince complex and ethical awareness of issues, research, trends, and dilemmas in library and information studies.

-- Demonstrate critical thinking, analytical capacities, and problem-solving skills.
+- Demonstrate analytical capacities and problem-solving skills.

 - Communicate effectively and professionally.